imkhr1st/TryHackMe/readme.md

 👍 = Completed.
 ⏳ = In progress.
-🔴 = Stopped, depends on other tasks, depends on knowledge from other rooms.
+🔴 = Stopped, depends on other tasks, depends on knowledge from other rooms..